 Light and Layers – In addition to packing light and planning on wearing layers you might want to bring a travel umbrella and a foldable rain poncho.

 Temperature swings – You can expect anything from heavy rain to dry heat.
 Temperatures are often quite different in the day and in the night.
 It can be hot at times and quite cold at others, so it’s good to have some clothes for both kinds of weather.
 Layers… think layers.

 Swimwear – Bring clothes for swimming if you plan on visiting the hot springs in Aguas Calientes.

 You will have to carry your own bags on the tour so it is good to pack lightly.
 For our excursion to Ollyantaytambo and Machu Picchu – you will need to bring a smaller suitcase / duffel bag or backpack just for those few days and leave your larger bag at the hotel.

 Sun Block: Due to the high altitudes and being close to the equator, the sun in Peru is very strong and proper care must be taken to avoid unpleasant sun burns and discomfort.
 Light and loose, long sleeved clothing works well, along with a good, protective hat and sunglasses.

 Bring sun block lotion.
-Natural varieties based on zinc oxide are the safest options for your health.
+Natural varieties are the safest options for your health.

 Tips on Toiletries and personal items